OpenStickCommunity/Hardware/3D Prints/Open Source Arcade Stand (OSAS)/README.md

 This is a very difficult project that should not be attempted by the vast majority of people.
 I will not offer any troubleshooting or support for this project so please ensure this is something you want to take on before starting.

 Please note the following warnings / disclaimer:
 - It is not recommended to sit, stand, jump on or put your full weight on the unit.
-I am not responcible for injuries that occure as a result of you using or attempting to use the OSAS
+I am not responsible for injuries that occur as a result of you using or attempting to use the OSAS
 - I am not responsible for prints that fail or do not turn out as intended.
 - I am not responsible for any damage that happens to your printer or parts of your printer as a result of printing these files.
 - If you make and sell these units you are responsible for supporting your own customers.
 - Getting good aluminum profile cuts is critical to the success of this project.
 The worse your cuts the harder this project will be!
 - It may be possible to 3D print the aluminum extrusion parts and attach them but I have not tested this, will not be testing this and do not recommend it.
-- There are a signifigant number of parts and accessories that you will need to get to complete this project.
+- There are a significant number of parts and accessories that you will need to get to complete this project.
 - Extensive research into part availability is needed prior to attempting this project.
 - This will not do too well on a wobbly or uneven surface without making adjustments to the feet model or coming up with a new solution for the feet.